-- a.
-Reversal front somis are clarified by position (tuck, pike, and layout).
-A pike or layout reversal front will receive a 0.1 pt. bonus. - b.
+- 1. Reversal front somis are clarified by position (tuck, pike, and layout).
+A pike or layout reversal front will receive a 0.1 pt. bonus. - 2.
 Reversal baranis are not clarified by position and do not receive the position bonus.